Nastel/tnt4j-streams-zorka/samples/ZorkaConnector/readme.md

 As for `sql.trace.time` it's your choice to include traces with minimum time specified.

-More information about zorka's configuration can be found on (http://zorka.io/install/sql.html)
+More information about zorka's configuration can be found on [Zorka guide](http://zorka.io/install/sql.html).

 ### Zorka LDAP configuration